 - Haritoglou C, Gerss J, Hammes HP, et al. Alpha-lipoic acid for the prevention of diabetic macular edema.
 Ophthalmologica.
 2011;226(3):127-137.

-- Hartweg J, Perera R, Montori VM, et al. Omega-3 polyunsaturated fatty acids (PUFA) for type 2 diabetes mellitus.
+- Hartweg J, Perera R, Montori V, et al. Omega-3 polyunsaturated fatty acids (PUFA) for type 2 diabetes mellitus.
 Cochrane Database of Systematic Reviews.
 2008;(1):CD003205 [edited 2009].
-Accessed at www.thecochranelibrary.com on May 22, 2013.
+Accessed at http://www.cochranelibrary.com on March 6, 2017.

 - Leach MJ, Kumar S. Cinnamon for diabetes mellitus.
 Cochrane Database of Systematic Reviews.
 2012;(9):CD007170.
-Accessed at www.thecochranelibrary.com on September 11, 2013.
+Accessed at http://www.cochranelibrary.com on March 6, 2017.